How to Edit Astrophotography Images

-This Astrophotography Post-processing Article is by Steve Bell.
+This article on how to edit Astrophotography images is by Steve Bell.
 If you would like to write for us, please read here.

 THIS IS A FOLLOW ON ARTICLE.
 TO READ THE FIRST ARTICLE PLEASE SEE STEVE BELLS ASTROPHOTOGRAPHY PLANNING ARTICLE.